SciTechSoftware/SciTech.Rpc/README.md

   The pipelines implementation provides RPC communication over a range of different protocols: TCP (with SSL), named pipes, and even direct in-process communication.

+## Runtime installation

+SciTech.Rpc is available as the following NuGet packages:

+* [SciTech.Rpc](https://www.nuget.org/packages/SciTech.Rpc/): This is the core SciTech.Rpc package, used by the other packages.
+Should normally not be added separately.
+* [SciTech.Rpc.Grpc](https://www.nuget.org/packages/SciTech.Rpc.Grpc/): Includes the gRPC implementation for the  [native/.NET implementation of gRPC](https://github.com/grpc/grpc) implementation of gRPC.
+* [SciTech.Rpc.Pipelines](https://www.nuget.org/packages/SciTech.Rpc.Pipelines/): Includes the Pipelines implementation of SciTech.Rpc.
+* ~~SciTech.Rpc.NetGrpc: Includes the gRPC implementation for the fully managed [ASP.NET Core implementation of gRPC](https://github.com/grpc/grpc-dotnet) implementation of gRPC.~~

+  **NOTE!** _The SciTech.Rpc.NetGrpc package has not yet been published, since it currently uses a fork of the grpc-net project._

+A copy of the examples provided in this repository is available at [SciTech.Rpc.Examples](https://github.com/SciTechSoftware/SciTech.Rpc.Examples).
+The examples repository uses the NuGet packages instead of project references.

 ## Defining RPC interfaces

 An interface is marked as an RPC interface by applying the `[RpcService]` attribute, e.g.: